Survivor: Philippines: Season summary

 The season filmed in the Caramoan Peninsula of the Philippines.

 The fifteen new castaways were split into three tribes and then introduced to their final tribe members, three returning castaways that had been medically evacuated from their previous seasons: Michael Skupin was assigned to Tandang, Jonathan Penner to Kalabaw, and Russell Swan to Matsing.
-Matsing lost the first four immunity challenges, leaving only Malcolm, who had the tribe's Hidden Immunity Idol, and Denise, his closest ally since the start of the game.
+Matsing lost the first four immunity challenges, leaving only Malcolm, who found the tribe's Hidden Immunity Idol on Day 11, and Denise, his closest ally since the start of the game.
 After Matsing's dissolution, Malcolm was sent to Tandang and Denise to Kalabaw.
 Malcolm quickly integrated himself with Tandang's dominant alliance, led by Pete, while Denise joined Kalabaw's majority alliance, led by Jeff Kent.
 Though Jeff strongly desired to eliminate the returning players, Jonathan had found Kalabaw's immunity idol, using it as leverage to align with Jeff Kent and Carter.

 The tribes merged with Tandang holding the majority.
 Lisa accidentally discovered Malcolm's hidden immunity idol, and promised to keep it a secret if he agreed to take her and Denise to the end of the game.
 After Jeff Kent and Carter allied with Pete's alliance to vote out the returning players, Jonathan used his idol to save himself.
 Lisa revealed the existence of Malcolm's idol to the others in an attempt to blindside him.
 However, after Malcolm convinced the Tandang alliance that he was planning on playing his idol, they voted out Jeff Kent instead.
 Lisa and Michael, on the bottom of the Tandang alliance, eventually flipped sides, working with the remnants of Kalabaw and Matsing to eliminate the other former Tandang members.
 Soon after, a core alliance of Michael, Lisa, Malcolm, and Denise was formed, systematically eliminating the others.

 Despite winning an advantage in the final Immunity Challenge, Malcolm failed to win immunity and he was subsequently voted out for being the largest threat against the jury.
 All three finalists were berated by the jury at the Final Tribal Council; Lisa for claiming that she could not handle the pressures of the game, Michael for being strategically and socially inept, and Denise for being condescending at times.
-However, Denise's argument, coupled with the fact that she was the first player in Survivor history to attend and survive every Tribal Council in the game proved to be the most effective when she earned the title of Sole Survivor by a 6–1–1 vote.
+However, Denise's argument, coupled with the fact that she was the first player in Survivor history to attend and survive every Tribal Council in the game, proved to be the most effective when she earned the title of Sole Survivor by a 6–1–1 vote.